UPDATED: JULY 05, 2023 | 3 MIN READ

 The Affordable Care Act (ACA) features the employer mandate or employer-shared responsibility.
 The mandate requires large employers or companies with 50 or more full-time or full-time equivalent employees to provide health insurance to at least 95% of their workers.

 These companies are known as Applicable Large Employers (ALEs).
-Suppose the company fails to follow the mandate and offers healthcare coverage to a portion of its full-time equivalent employees.
+Suppose the company fails to follow the mandate and offers healthcare coverage to some of its equivalent employees.
 In that case, it pays an IRS penalty of $2,750 per full-time employee after the first 30 employees.

 The ACA requires all employer-sponsored health insurance to consist of minimum essential coverage.
 A plan with minimum essential coverage must cover at least 60% of the total costs for the employees’ healthcare.